Why Your Jeep Cherokee Keeps Stalling and How to Fix It

 What Does the PCM Look Like and where can it be Found

-The PCM on a Jeep Cherokee is contained in a metal, box-like module that is mounted to the firewall (insulated sheet of steel that separates the engine compartment from the passenger compartment) under the vehicle’s hood.
+The PCM on a Jeep Cherokee is contained in a metal, box-like module mounted to the firewall (insulated sheet of steel separating the engine compartment from the passenger compartment) under the vehicle’s hood.

-It consists primarily of a circuit board underneath a protective plate, and there are typically three wire connectors going into the module.
+It consists primarily of a circuit board underneath a protective plate, and typically three wire connectors are going into the module.

 On most, if not all, Jeep Cherokee trims and model years the PCM will be on the passenger side of the engine compartment, mounted to the firewall behind the coolant reservoir and held in place by three or four long bolts.